spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/cart-module-reference-information.md

 ## Cart pre-checks

 The Zed Cart module has a list of Pre-Checks.
 These are validators which run when adding a new item to the cart.
-We have a list of default Pre-Checks and of course you might want to add your own.
-To do so just add a new plugin to `Pyz/Zed/Cart/CartDependencyProvider::getCartPreCheckPlugins()`.
+We have a list of default Pre-Checks, which you may add your own to.
+To do so, add a new plugin to `Pyz/Zed/Cart/CartDependencyProvider::getCartPreCheckPlugins()`.

-Currently we ship a couple of default pre-checks:
+Currently, we ship a couple of default pre-checks:

 | CART PRE-CHECK | DESCRIPTION |
 | --- | --- |